We thought it would be useful to put together a fresh SEO glossary updated for 2017.

 - Hreflang Tag

-- The hreflang attribute can be used to ensure the correct language and regional websites are served in search results.
-The attribute is applied using
+- The hreflang attributes can be used to ensure the correct language and regional websites are served in search results.
+The Hreflang specification can be applied using the

 - Hummingbird is a Google search algorithm, first announced August 2013.
 Hummingbird was aimed at understanding the concepts behind keywords.